go-json-experiment/json/proposal.md

 - **omitempty**: When marshaling, the "omitempty" option specifies that the struct field should be omitted if the field value would have been encoded as a JSON null, empty string, empty object, or empty array.
 This option has no effect when unmarshaling. ([example](https://pkg.go.dev/github.com/go-json-experiment/json#example-package-OmitFields))

     - **Changed in v2**.
 In v1, the "omitempty" option was narrowly defined as only omitting a field if it is a Go false, 0, a nil pointer, a nil interface value, and any empty array, slice, map, or string.
 In v2, it has been redefined in terms of the JSON type system, rather than the Go type system.
-They are practically equivalent except for Go bools and numbers, for which the "omitzero" option can be used instead.
+They are practically equivalent except for Go bools, numbers, pointers, and interfaces for which the "omitzero" option can be used instead.

 - **string**: The "string" option specifies that `StringifyNumbers` be set when marshaling or unmarshaling a struct field value.
-This causes numeric types to be encoded as a JSON number within a JSON string, and to be decoded from either a JSON number or a JSON string containing a JSON number.
+This causes numeric types to be encoded as a JSON number within a JSON string, and to be decoded from a JSON string containing a JSON number.
 This extra level of encoding is often necessary since many JSON parsers cannot precisely represent 64-bit integers.

     - **Changed in v2**.
 In v1, the "string" option applied to certain types where use of a JSON string did not make sense (e.g., a bool) and could not be applied recursively (e.g., a slice of integers).
 In v2, this feature only applies to numeric types and applies recursively.